History of Yahoo: Growth (1997–1999)

 In the late 1990s, Yahoo!, MSN, Lycos, Excite, and other web portals were growing rapidly.
 Web portal providers moved to acquire companies to expand their range of services, generally with the goal of increasing the time each user stays within the portal.

+The company invested in Singapore in January 1997, for the creation of the Singapore ONE network.
+The goal was to create a version of its search engine for the Asian market.
 On October 8, 1997, Yahoo! acquired online communications company Four11 for about $94 million in stock.
 Together with the ymail.com domain name, Four11's Rocketmail is incorporated into Yahoo!
 Mail the following June.
 That same month, Yahoo! acquired Viaweb, co-founded by Paul Graham, for $49 million, turning it into Yahoo!
 Store.
 The company also acquired ClassicGames.com and re-branded it Yahoo!
 Games.
 Yahoo acquired direct marketing company Yoyodyne Entertainment, Inc. in October 1998.
 In January 1999, Yahoo! acquired web hosting provider GeoCities, followed by Broadcast.com in April 1999.
 It acquired Pager, an instant messaging service that was renamed Yahoo!
 Messenger a year later.

 When acquiring companies, Yahoo! often changed the terms of service.
 For example, they claimed intellectual property rights for content on their servers, unlike the previous policies of the companies they acquired.
 As a result, many of the acquisitions were controversial and unpopular with users of the existing services.